open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 - There are few receivers in OpenTelmetry Collector that need to be unique per host instance.
 Running multiple instances of these receivers will result in duplicate data.
-It is recommended not to use them in the Gateway Collector but only for the collector running in Daemonset mode.
+It is recommended not to use them in the Gateway Collector but only for the collector running in Agent mode.
 Examples include, but are not limited to:

   - [`hostmetricsreceiver`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver),
     may result in duplicate host metrics.